Skip to main content

 Sneakers made from recycled wine corks in Cite du Vin store, Bordeaux

-Where can you recycle your wine corks?
+Where you can recycle your wine corks

 Recycling wine corks in the United States